Shawanda: 2005: three-year-old season

 On 11 September Shawanda started the 4/9 favourite for the Group 1 Prix Vermeille over 2400 metres at Longchamp.
 Dash to the Top and Royal Highness were again in opposition, whilst the other three runners were Lune d'Or (Premio Lydia Tesio), Something Exciting (second in the Epsom Oaks) and Paita (third in the Prix de Diane).
 Shawanda took the lead after 600 metres and was never seriously challenged thereafter, accelerating clear in the straight and winning "comfortably" by three quarters of a length from Royal Highness.
 Soumillon described her victory as "just a piece of work".
 On her final racecourse appearance Shawanda was matched against male opposition in the 2005 Prix de l'Arc de Triomphe and started the 3/1 third favourite in a fifteen-runner field.
 After tracking the leader she took the lead in the straight but was outpaced in the closing stages and finished sixth behind Hurricane Run, Westerner, Bago, Shirocco and Motivator.

 At the end of the year Shawanda was sold Sheikh Mohammeds Godolphin organisation and transferred to the stable of Saeed bin Suroor.
 She remained in training in 2006 but never ran again and was retired from racing at the end of 2006.

 In the 2005 World Thoroughbred Racehorse Rankings Shawanda was rated the 30th best racehorse in the world and the second best three-year-old filly behind Divine Proportions.

 Breeding record

 After her retirement from racing Shawanda became a broodmare for her owner's Darley Stud.
-She ha produced at least four foals and two winners:
+She has produced at least four foals and two winners: